Does Kratom Interact With Quetiapine (Seroquel)?

 Try our dosage calculator and learn how to measure your kratom dose here.

 Caution: Measuring kratom by volume is less accurate than weight.
 Use a scale.

 Related: Can You Overdose on Kratom?

 What Are the Side Effects of Kratom?

-Kratom can come with several side effects, most of which aren’t severe for most users.
-The most common side effects of kratom use include nausea, upset stomach, dizziness, and lightheadedness.
+Kratom can come with several side effects, which aren’t severe for most users.
+The most common side effects of kratom use include:

 One of the more severe side effects is dependence.
 Kratom can be habit-forming, so limiting your dose and taking week-long breaks once a month will often help reduce the risk of addiction.

 Kratom leaves are categorized into three primary vein colors: red, green, and white.

 The effects of the kratom you consume depend on the strain color.
 For example, white vein kratom is best for fatigue, and red vein is a better analgesic.